nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    * 1b2.
 User re-enters a new command with another name.
    * Steps 1b1 - 1b2 are repeated until the input references a Person that exists in PoochPlanner.
    * Use case resumes from step 2.

+* 1c.
+PoochPlanner receive wrong command format.

+    * 1b1.
+PoochPlanner displays the error message.
+    * 1b2.
+User re-enters with correct command format.
+    * Steps 1b1 - 1b2 are repeated until the command format is correct.
+    * Use case resumes from step 2.
 ---
 **System**: `PoochPlanner`

 **Use case**: `UC03 - Edit Contact of a Person`

 **Actor**: `User`

+**Guarantee**: `If MSS reach step 3, a contact is edited successfully in the list`

 **MSS**: